jkalend/VUT-IPP/readme1.md

-Documentation of Project Implementation for IPP 2022/2023
+Documentation of Project Implementation for IPP 2022/2023 part I
 Name and surname: Jan Kalenda
 Login: xkalen07